johnstonskj/commitment/README.md

 This provides a single script `commitments` that can be linked into a Git `hooks` directory to invoke actual hook functions written as shell functions in plugin scripts.

+The hook and plugin scripts use the [shlog](https://github.com/johnstonskj/shlog) script for logging functions, but will stub them out if not present.

 ## Adding/Removing a Hook

 Adding a hook is easy, the `install` script in this directory takes the name of a Git hook and will add a symlink to the